 Bushwalking, cycling, fishing and boating are popular activities.
 You’ll find accommodation in Uki to suit various budgets.
 The Mount Warning Hotel is a country pub serving hearty meals.
 At Mavis’s Kitchen and Cabins has a country-style restaurant on a former dairy farm surrounded by rainforest.

 On the third Sunday of the month is the, a delightful village market with stalls selling local arts and crafts and tasty food at the heritage-listed Buttery Factory.
 Wander around the town and explore other historical sites - a fire in 1914 on the main street destroyed some buildings.

-Fishing and boating are popular on Clarrie Hall Dam, a short drive from Uki.
-The dam is stocked with Australian bass.
-Northern Rivers Sportfishing offers a kayaking fishing tour on the dam and the meandering Tweed River, which winds past Uki on the way to the coast at Tweed Heads.
+Enjoy fishing and kayaking on Clarrie Hall Dam, a tranquil waterway with scenic views.
+The dam is well stocked with Australian bass.
+Northern Rivers Sportfishing offers a kayak fishing tour on the dam and the meandering river, which winds past Uki on the way to the sea at vibrant Tweed Heads.

 Uki is a great base for exploring Wollumbin and other Gondwana Rainforests of Australia as well as conservation areas in the region, such as Border Rangers National Park, Nightcap National Park and Mebbin National Park.
 The best walking trails near Uki in the magnificent national parks include:

 - Byrrill Creek walking track, Mebbin

 - Falcorostrum loop walking track, Border Rangers